katalon-studio-samples/katalon-otp-usecase-sample/README.md

 * Configure outlook/gmail for OTP extraction
 * Connect with your mobile device for OTP extraction

+# Use case

-# Use Case No 1: Extract OTP from outlook.
+Use Case No 1: Extract OTP from outlook.

     * Extract OTP/number
     * Use the extracted otp for verification(web/mobile/api)

-# Use case

 Use Case No 2: Extract OTP from gmail.